BR3NDAN-L8N/Next_Turorial/README.md

 * loading.tsx
   * A template to replace content that's loading
   * Learn more in [Streaming - How](#how)
+* error.tsx
+  * Catch all errors in and show a fallback UI
+  * uses notFound() `import { notFound } from 'next/navigation';`
+* not-found.tsx
+  * Handle 404s
+  * uses notFound() `import { notFound } from 'next/navigation';`
+  * Takes precedence over error.tsx

 ### Special Folders

 * (any_name_you_want)
-  * Putting parens around a subfolder to allow you to seperate files in a folder without affecting routing
+  * Putting parens around a subfolder to allow you to seperate files in a folder without affecting the [nested routing](#nested-routing) behavior
     * What you can do:
-      * Organization files
+      * Organize files
-      * Move a loading.tsx and page.tsx into this subfolder so the loading.tsx will only affect the root /dashboard page and not it's sub-routes
+      * Move a loading.tsx and page.tsx into this subfolder to prevent loading.tsx's rerendering from affecting the layout.tsx and subroutes.

 ### File Structure